Woodleigh School challenges the Adventurous Minds of students when Wugularr School and the Penbank Campus meet in Beswick

 Education beyond and keeping connected

 We are always very excited to see the Wugularr and Penbank mob get together.
 As students move into the secondary years, a number of them are choosing to attend school in Darwin or even in Melbourne.
-Recently we were very pleased to have Kenita B visit Salwyn F currently living in Mt Eliza.
-Kenita is in Year 7 at MITS (Melbourne Indigenous Transition School) and Salwyn is in Year 10 at Woodleigh.
+Recently we were very pleased to have Kenita B visit Salwyn currently living in Mt Eliza.
+Kenita is in Year 7 at MITS (Melbourne Indigenous Transition School) and Salwyn is past student of Woodleigh.
 Both Kenita and Salwyn enjoyed the opportunity to catch up with Penbank and Woodleigh friends for a Saturday BBQ.

 Special thanks are extended to David Quin for leading the Wugubank expeditions, the teachers and staff involved from both Penbank and Wugularr School, and importantly, the Beswick community for including us in their lives.
 It is truly a unique experience and privilege to be involved in this partnership fondly known as Wugubank!